ripta/decks.js/intro-to-docker/SCRIPT.md

 $ brew install docker docker-machine docker-compose
 ```

-We won't be using `docker-compose` today, but it can be used to define and run multiple containers in one.
+We won't be using `docker-compose` today, but it can be used to define and run multiple containers as one unit.

+### The Easy, GUI Way

+In August 2015, Docker, Inc. announced the release of [Docker Toolbox](https://www.docker.com/toolbox), which provides a one-click install for the docker client, docker machine, docker compose, a hypervisor, and a front-end GUI.

+I won't be covering the GUI way.

-### Create New Machine
+## Create New Machine

-It doesn't **yet** matter your location, but I'm issuing these commands under a project directory.
+Now that you have a hypervisor and the docker command line tools installed, we can start our first docker host.

+It doesn't matter (at least not at this point) the directory from which you issue these commands.

 I'm going to first create a new docker host running on VMWare.
-I'll name it `intro`, but you can choose any name you'd like; a name that resembles a hostname would be a good candidate:
+I'll name it `intro`, but you can choose any name you'd like; a name that resembles a hostname would be a good candidate, because it will actually be used as the hostname of the docker host:

 ```
 $ docker-machine create -d vmwarefusion intro